Dual diagnosis: Theories of dual diagnosis

 There are a number of theories that explain the relationship between mental illness and substance use.

 Causality

 The causality theory suggests that certain types of substance use may causally lead to mental illness.

-There is strong evidence that using cannabis can produce psychotic and affective experiences.
+There is strong evidence that using cannabis can produce psychotic, including cannabis-induced psychotic disorder, and affective experiences.
 When it comes to persisting effects, there is a clear increase in the incidence of psychotic outcomes in people who had used cannabis, even when they had used it only once.
 More frequent use of cannabis strongly augmented the risk for psychosis.
 The evidence for affective outcomes is less strong.
 However, this connection between cannabis and psychosis does not prove that cannabis causes psychotic disorders.
 The causality theory for cannabis has been challenged as despite explosive increases in cannabis consumption over the past 40 years in western society, the rate of schizophrenia (and psychosis in general) has remained relatively stable.